Michigan may be the birthplace of the automobile, but that doesn't mean it's the only way to navigate the Wolverine State.

 Michigan has three train routes

 Amtrak serves Michigan through three train lines that originate in Chicago.
 The Blue Water line passes through Flint, Lansing and Kalamazoo, and the Pere Marquette line stops in St Joseph, Holland and Grand Rapids.
 The third line – the Wolverine – is a high-speed train that runs between Chicago and Pontiac.
-The train reaches speeds of up to 110mph and also stops in Ann Arbor and Detroit.
+It reaches speeds of up to 110mph and stops in Ann Arbor and Detroit.

 While trains can be the most efficient form of transport within Michigan, it’s wise to check other options.
 Direct bus routes can sometimes be faster and cheaper, depending on your destination.